exoclime/HELIOS-K/docs/index.rst

   the line lists need to be downloaded and preprocessed into binary files that can be read from HELIOS-K.
 | HELIOS-K provides tools to automatically download and preprocess files from the
-  ExoMol, HITRAN, HITEMP, NIST and Kurucz databases.
+  ExoMol, HITRAN, HITEMP, NIST, Kurucz and VALD3 databases.
 | HELIOS-K is running on GPUs and require a Nvidia GPU with compute capability of 3.0 or higher.